KendySong/chip8-interpreter/README.md

 # Chip8 interpreter
-An interpreter of Chip8 with debug functions like step by step, memory viewer and CPU register display.  </br> This project was made for getting better understanding of how emulator are made.
+An interpreter of Chip8 with debug features like step by step, memory viewer and CPU register display.  </br> This project was made for getting better understanding of how emulator are made.

 <img src="https://github.com/KendySong/chip8-interpreter/blob/master/screenshots/program.png">